 Students taking web courses do not have to report to a classroom on campus at a scheduled time.
 Instead, students access course materials via Moodle, our Learning Management System (LMS).
 Every online course is the equivalent in content and academic rigor to those in a traditional classroom.
-Please note that a limited number of web courses have on-campus exams.
-Students should contact the instructor as soon as possible to determine if on-campus testing is required.

 Students are not required to log into Moodle on a particular day or at a specific time, however web courses are not self-paced.
 Students should log in frequently enough to adhere to any due dates or deadlines set by the instructor.
 Students will access all course outline requirements in Moodle via their BHCC network username and password and complete all reading, research and assignments independently.